Mark Jackson (quarterback)

-Charles Mark Jackson (born June 12, 1954) is an American former professional football quarterback who played six seasons in the Canadian Football League (CFL) with the Montreal Alouettes, Toronto Argonauts, and Winnipeg Blue Bombers.
+Charles Mark Jackson (born June 12, 1954) is an American former professional football player who was a quarterback for six seasons in the Canadian Football League (CFL) with the Montreal Alouettes, Toronto Argonauts, and Winnipeg Blue Bombers.
 After leading Carlsbad High School to an undefeated record as a senior in 1971, he played college football at the University of Texas at El Paso and was the school's first-ever freshman varsity letterman in any sport.
 He then transferred to play at Baylor University, where he was a two-year starter.
 At the conclusion of his college career, Jackson led the West team to victory in the East-West Shrine Game.

 After going undrafted in the 1977 NFL draft, Jackson signed with the Alouettes.
 He started two games for the Alouettes during the 1977 season, and then spent the 1978 offseason with the NFL's St. Louis Cardinals.
 He returned to the CFL in 1979 with the Argonauts, spending his first season as a backup and leading the Eastern Football Conference in passing yards during his second season.
 Jackson was then traded to the Blue Bombers, where he backed up Dieter Brock from 1981 to 1982.
 After Brock retired, Jackson started the 1983 season opener but was then released.